4.4 out of 5 (537 experiences)

 Portland is trending towards lower sunlight intensity!

-Hours of daylight will decrease by 13% over the next two weeks.
-Your plants will get 8.5 total hours of dayli…
+Hours of daylight will decrease by 14.2% over the next two weeks.
+Your plants will get 8.5 total hours of day…

-Place it less than 1ft from a south-facing window to ensure it receives enough light to survive during this time of reduced sunlight intensity in Portland, Oregon ⛅.
+Place it less than 3 feet from a south-facing window to keep it happy during this time of reduced sunlight intensity in Portland, Oregon ⛅.

 Most potting soils come with ample nutrients which plants use to produce new growth.